Metric Program Synthesis: Evaluation

+\paragraph{Summary of results} The results of this evaluation are shown in Figure~\ref{fig:eval-main}(a). \name is able to solve 78\% of these benchmarks, but the baselines fail on all of them except at most 3.
+In what follows, we discuss why the baselines perform poorly and the failure cases for \name.

-\paragraph{\textsc{FTA-Basic.}} \textsc{FTA-Basic} fails on all but the smallest of the handwritten benchmarks.
+\paragraph{\textsc{FTA} results} The \textsc{FTA} baseline fails on all but the smallest of the handwritten benchmarks.
 When it fails, it is universally because it runs out of memory.
-As we discuss in the next subsection, there are already $10^{6}$ distinct programs with 13 AST nodes, so equivalence reduction is not sufficient to reduce memory consumption.
-For programs with up to 35 AST nodes (which is the maximum size of our generated benchmarks), \textsc{FTA-Basic} would require an unreasonable amount of memory.
+For this domain, few programs produce exactly the same output image, so equivalence reduction is not sufficient to reduce memory consumption.

-\paragraph{\textsc{FTA-Syngar.}} Recall that we run {\sc FTA-Syngar} in two modes, one with the {\sc Repeat} operator in the DSL and one without.
-In the mode containing \texttt{Repeat}, \textsc{FTA-Syngar} is unable to synthesize any of the benchmark problems within the 1 hour time limit due to explosion in the number of predicates.
-In contrast, if we disallow \texttt{Repeat} from the DSL, then {\sc FTA-Syngar} can solve 3 of the 40 benchmarks.
-However, because many benchmarks do require the use of the \texttt{Repeat} operator, this version of {\sc FTA-Syngar} fails to find the intended program even when it terminates within the given time and memory limits.
+\paragraph{\textsc{AFTA} results} We found that the \textsc{AFTA} baseline is unable to solve \emph{any} benchmarks when we include the \texttt{Repeat} operator in the DSL, as repetition causes fundamental difficulties with the abstraction refinement phase of the {\sc Syngar} technique~\cite{blaze}.
+However, the AFTA baseline can solve 3 of the 40 benchmarks if we omit the \texttt{Repeat} operator from the DSL.
+For many of the remaining benchmarks, the target programs become quite complex without the use of the \texttt{Repeat} operator, so the AFTA approach fails either because it reaches the time limit or fails to find a program with the AST depth limit of 40.